arthur-qiu/arthur-qiu.github.io/_pages/about.md

 **I'm seeking a future PhD position in 2020!**

+I'm **Haonan Qiu(邱浩楠)**, an undergraduate student majoring in computer science at School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen.
+I'm interested in Computer Vision and Deep Learning, particularly deep generative models (like GAN) on Image Synthesis, Super-Resolution and Style Transfer.

-My research interests: Generative Adversarial Networks(GAN), Computer Vision(Image Synthesis, Super-Resolution, Style Transfer).
-To concentrate on research, I gap one year now and will go back to school next year (after summer).
-Now I am finding a summer research intern position (prefer to GAN related topics) for future PHD application.
+To concentrate on research, I gap one year now and will go back to school next year (after summer). **Now I'm eager to find a summer research intern position.**

 # Publication

-**Haonan Qiu**, Xiaoguang Han, Chuan Wang, Hang Zhu, Xiangyu Zhu, Jinjin Gu. **Two-phase Hair Image Synthesis by A Self-Enhancing Generative Model**.
-(CVPR 2019 in process)
+**Haonan Qiu**, Xiaoguang Han, Chuan Wang, Hang Zhu, Xiangyu Zhu, Jinjin Gu. **Two-phase Hair Image Synthesis by A Self-Enhancing Generative Model**, submitted to CVPR 2019.

-Yingxin Wei, **Haonan Qiu**, Yuanhao Liu, Jingxin Du and Man-On Pun. **Unmanned Aerial Vehicle (UAV)-Assisted Unmanned Ground Vehicle (UGV) Systems Design, Implementation and Optimization**.
-IEEE ICCC 2017
+Yingxin Wei, **Haonan Qiu**, Yuanhao Liu, Jingxin Du and Man-On Pun. **Unmanned Aerial Vehicle (UAV)-Assisted Unmanned Ground Vehicle (UGV) Systems Design, Implementation and Optimization**, Accepted by IEEE ICCC 2017.

 # Internship Experience